HeydarliAtabay/SolidarityPurchasingGroup/Retrospective/Sprint 3- Retrospective.md

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  -We have cured more the design of our application and made all the pages responsive -We have added to the read.me file api calls explanations -We have fixed all the past and new issues and the stories left from previous sprint
+  - We have cured more the design of our application and made all the pages responsive
+  - We have added to the read.me file api calls explanations
+  - We have fixed all the past and new issues and the stories left from previous sprint

 - Which ones you were not able to achieve?
 Why?
   - We achieved all of the goals set in the previous retrospective.